 So, you need to keep checking for updates on your WordPress site.
 To do so, open your WordPress dashboard, and click on the Updates tab.
 Here, you can easily update your website to the newest version.

 Most of the vulnerabilities also including the SQL injection in WordPress were first discovered in the themes and plugins and not the WordPress core.

 So, keep a close eye on the fixes, and update accordingly.
 If the themes and plugins are not updated regularly, then it can be difficult and prone to vulnerabilities.
 Make a note you should always use a plugin that updates frequently.

 Backups are not related directly to SQL injection.
 But, it can help you to recover a site that’s hacked.
 You can take the backups in two ways.

 - Local Backup: It is a type of backup which is generated automatically or say manually and is located on your web hosting provider.

 - Offsite Backup: The automated or manual backups will be generated and sent to the offsite storage location like Google Drive, Dropbox and more.

 Keep Your WordPress Site Secured with MilesWeb

-MilesWeb offers secure and reliable WordPress hosting for users, bloggers and businesses alike, so you can create a safe online experience.
+MilesWeb offers secure and reliable & affordable WordPress hosting for users, bloggers and businesses alike, so you can create a safe online experience.
 We offer the required security features like SSL certificate, free backups and more.
 No matter which WordPress hosting plan you choose, MilesWeb offers the features you need to be safe against WordPress SQL Injection attacks.